sudar/Arduino-Makefile/CONTRIBUTING.md

 - Fork the repository on GitHub
 - Make the changes to your forked repository
 - Update the [changelog file](HISTORY.md) and add a note about your change.
 If possible prefix it with either Fix, Tweak or New
+- If you are adding or changing the behavior of any variable, then update the corresponding documentation in the [arduino-mk-vars.md](arduino-mk-vars.md) file as well
 - When committing, reference your issue (if present) and include a note about the fix
     - If possible (and if makes sense) do atomic commits
     - Try to follow [this guideline](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) while choosing the git commit message